With epic views to ring in the new year, we made our way across the Tongariro Alpine Crossing.

 We finished packing, ate breakfast, and by 7 am, CareFree and I were on our way towards Tongariro National Park, along with Hannah.
 (Peter and Susana had left a few minutes earlier.)
 We just had an hour and a half of road walk first to get there.
 A faint rainbow as we left the holiday park seemed a good omen.

 It was bright and sunny out, though clouds still congregated around the mountains.
 With the clouds racing in the wind, we didn’t think it would be too long before we started to get good views.
-Mount Tongariro’s top was still hidden in the clouds, but we could see it now.
+Mount Tongariro’s top was still hidden in the clouds, but we could see the mountain now.
 As we proceeded down the road, the clouds slowly lifted as they raced by, and the mountain became more and more visible.
 One of its vents was clearly emitting steam — Tongariro is still an active volcano.

 We turned off the highway onto a gravel road that entered Tongariro National Park, and eventually made it to the trailhead.
 The whole time since leaving the holiday park, we’d been going slightly uphill.
 Entering the forest to begin the Tongariro Alpine Crossing started a steep climb that would mostly last until we were as high as the trail would take us today.